denis-stepanov/advent/README.md

 Finally, an implicit requirement coming from threading approach is that hardware audio source shall support concurrent use from threads.
 This is not granted in general case (see [below](#testing)).

 To confirm the number of threads needed, I undertook a specific test profiling recognition process of a jingle of 3.2 seconds long.
-Dejavu listening interval is 3 seconds, and thread spacing is 1 second.
+Dejavu listening interval was 3 seconds, thread spacing was 1 second, and recognition confidence was 10%.
 The results are shown below:

 ![AdVent running 4 threads](https://user-images.githubusercontent.com/22733222/185672902-cde37f43-4aa4-4b34-8867-519ab6c3929d.png)